spacemeat/humon/README.md

 *string*: An array of one or more Unicode code points that represents a key or value.
 All strings in Humon follow the same rules: Unquoted strings are the longest sequence of non-whitespace characters delimited by Humon punctuation, whitespace, or comment sequences.
 Quoted and heredoc'd strings are delimited by their quote characters only, and can contain newlines or anything else.
 There is no maximum length defined.

 *key*: An associated string for a dict's child node.
-Within an annotation, keys must be unique.
+Within an annotation, keys need not be unique.

 *value*: A node that contains a single string, or that string.